 When dropping a subscription, the remote host is not reachable.
 In that case, disassociate the slot from the subscription using

 ALTER SUBSCRIPTION before attempting to drop the subscription.
 If the remote database instance no longer exists, no further action is then necessary.
-If, however, the remote database instance is just unreachable, the replication slot should then be dropped manually; otherwise it would continue to reserve WAL and might eventually cause the disk to fill up.
+If, however, the remote database instance is just unreachable, the replication slot (and any still remaining table synchronization slots) should then be dropped manually; otherwise it/they would continue to reserve WAL and might eventually cause the disk to fill up.
 Such cases should be carefully investigated.